+a.
 The International Journal of Research in Choral Singing publishes refereed research reports that advance knowledge and practice with respect to choral singing, choir sound, choral pedagogy, and related areas.
 The editorial board welcomes manuscripts that reflect well-executed research employing quantitative, philosophical, historical, or qualitative methodologies.
-Reviews of empirical research, meta-analyses, etc. will also be considered for publication.
-Score studies, reviews of choral music, composer biographies, or purely anecdotal speculations will not be considered.
+Reviews of empirical research, meta-analyses, etc. will also be considered for publication (see “note” below).
+Score studies, choral literature reviews, composer biographies, or purely anecdotal speculations will not be considered.

-All quantitative studies must conform to the manuscript style of the Publication Manual of the American Psychological Association (6th edition, 2009).
-Other studies may use either APA, A Manual for Writers of Term Papers, Theses, and Dissertations, Seventh Edition: Chicago Style for Students and Researchers (Kate L. Turabian, 7th edition, rev. by Wayne C. Booth, Gregory G. Colomb & Joseph M. Williams, 2007), or The Chicago Manual of Style (15th edition, 2003).
+b.
+All quantitative studies must conform to the current manuscript style of the Publication Manual of the American Psychological Association.
+Other studies may use current editions of either the APA manual, Chicago Style (per Turabian, et al.), or The Chicago Manual of Style.
 Authors may not mix styles within a single manuscript.

-Authors of studies that employ human participants must include a statement in the methods section of the manuscript certifying that they obtained appropriate IRB (Institutional Review Board) permissions.
+e.
+Authors of studies that employ human participants must indicate that they obtained appropriate IRB (Institutional Review Board) permissions.

-Please write in succinct, clear English.
-Limit use of the passive voice.
-Avoid jargon.
-Indicate the study’s potential implications for or applications to those persons who sing in, work with, or research choirs.
+f.
+Manuscripts must be submitted in succinct, clear English, with limited use of jargon and passive voice.
+Manuscripts should indicate the study’s potential implications for or applications to those persons who sing in, work with, or research choirs.

-Place tables and figures at the end of the manuscript.
-Longer or more complex tables, graphs, figures, or historical documents may be attached as separate files for supplemental material.
+h.
+Place tables and figures must be placed at the end of the manuscript.
+Involved tables, graphs, figures, or historical documents may be attached as separate files.
 Web sites or interactive materials cited or referred to in the body of the manuscript should include current URL addresses.

+i.
 As applicable, the IJRCS encourages appropriate use of sound or video files that support or illustrate research.
 In order for such supporting materials to be included, authors must obtain permission from any persons featured to publish author-submitted photographs, audio-video footage, or audio recordings.
 In order to include any copyrighted materials, authors must submit documentation verifying that they have permission to use such materials.
-If the author wishes to incorporate multi-media files as supplemental material, those files should be included with the manuscript at the time of submission.